The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 14. Cancellation by the Resident

-1. You may request cancellation of this contract through an on-line request form with Housing & Residence Life by logging in to your myKU portal.
+1. You may request cancellation of this contract through an on-line request form with KU Housing & Residence Life by logging in to your myKU portal.
 Cancellation charges vary depending on the date and reason for request, as well as your student status at the University:

 1. Before check-in or the first day of classes: You may cancel this contract by submitting an online request.
 Cancellation charges (including applicable food plan charges) will apply.

-15. Cancellation Fee Schedule for 2023 Summer Session
+15. Cancellation Fee Schedule for 2025 Summer Session

-Date of CancellationCancellation Fee Withheld
+Summer Date of CancellationCancellation Fee Withheld

-After July 5full contract cost — no refund
+July 8, 2025 through July 26, 2025Full contract cost - No refund

 16. Choice of Law